 They tend to:

-• Add seasoning at specific points
+- add seasoning at specific points

-• Focus on steps rather than explanations
+- focus on steps rather than explanations

-• Move quickly through moments like browning or resting
+- move quickly through moments like browning or resting

-• Prioritize measurements over taste
+- prioritize measurements over taste

-How to Build Better Flavor (Every Time)
+How to Build Better Flavor More Consistently

 You don’t need complex ingredients to build flavor.
 You need awareness of how each element works together.